Tweoss/interview_problem/README.md

 `crypto.rs` contains the implementation of the instructions on serde_json Values.
 `routes.rs` contains the handlers for the server that call the crypto functions.

-The `testing` folder contains some testing code for the server.
+The `testing` folder contains non-exhaustive testing code for the server.
 `main.rs` runs the checking code.
 `checks.rs` contains the checks for each endpoint.
+`negative_checks.rs` contains checks for each endpoint that should fail.

 # Original Instructions